Special Services for Faculty

 We invite you to contact your librarian for quick help with a reference question.

-CampusPack is a software package that enables the use of blogs, wikis, podcasts, and private reflection journals inside Blackboard course spaces.
+CampusPack is a software package that enables the use of blogs, wikis, podcasts, and private reflection journals inside Canvas course spaces.
 These tools can facilitate collaboration, enhance critical reflection, and enable students and faculty to create multimedia podcasts.
 Regular workshops are offered; for one-on-one training or questions, contact Ted Curran or Monique Pinkney.

-Respondus LockDown Browser is a custom browser that locks down the testing environment for online exams in Blackboard.
+Respondus LockDown Browser is a custom browser that locks down the testing environment for online exams in Canvas.
 It's compatible with Windows XP, Vista, and 7, and with Mac OS X 10.3.9 and higher.
 For one-on-one training or questions, contact Monique Pinkney.